 Liberal commentary on Pakistani blogs and publishing sites is particularly targeted.
-Topics related to criticism of the army or the state are despised.
-Other things like LGBT issues, ethnic and religious problems, or social commentary is also frowned upon and faces censorship.
+Topics related to criticism of the army or the state are a problem.
+Other things like LGBT issues, ethnic and religious problems, or social commentary are also frowned upon and face censorship.

 To maintain your security, privacy, and anonymity we recommend you use a VPN while surfing the web in Pakistan.